johnoneworks/saba-future/README.md

         - US5: Admin can settle markets(distributeWinning)

     - Not yet functioning
-        - US6:
+        - US6: First time users can just use a social login to enter

 ### Backlog
+    - Seamless Signup
+    - Show correct SURE token
+    - Show actual winnings for players
+    - Show outcome as Yes/No
+    - Map wallet account with a name
+    - Filter & searches
+    - Rake for resolvement
+    - Oracle
+        - Automatic prediction resolvement
     - Real Matic

+    - Backbacklog XD
         - Partial taking of market
         - Cancel market(only the part not yet taken)
         - Prediction Creation by Player
-    - Automatic prediction resolvement
         - Total Pool Betting
-    - Rake for a setup contract
-    - Social Signup
-    - Show correct SURE token